axtk/react-store/README.md

     // under the hood when it gets unmounted.

     useEffect(() => {
-        // If the required data is already in the store, this effect
+        // If the required data chunk is already in the store, this
-        // can be skipped.
+        // effect can be skipped.
         if (store.get(taskId)) return;

         fetch(`/tasks/${taskId}`)